MaorHalev/Linux-OpenSkyAPI-Project/README.txt

    - On CentOS or Red Hat, run: `sudo yum groupinstall "Development Tools"`
    - Install any additional dependencies required by your project, such as libraries or headers.

-2. Install the necessary libraries for making HTTP requests:
+2. Install the necessary libraries:
    - Install libcurl on Ubuntu or Debian: `sudo apt-get install libcurl4-openssl-dev`
    - Install libcurl on CentOS or Red Hat: `sudo yum install libcurl-devel`
+   - Install libzip using : 'sudo apt install libzip-dev'
+   - Install pkg-config : 'sudo apt-get install pkg-config'

 3. Copy the project files to your computer.